juandahl/arbitrum-connect-v2/README.md

 ## Process Flow

-The Arbitrum Sdk supports all types of transactions, but our user interface (UI) is currently limited to handling withdrawals, the most popular and important use case.
+The Arbitrum Connect SDK supports all types of transactions, but our user interface (UI) is currently limited to handling withdrawals, the most popular and important use case.
 Here's a diagram of the withdrawal process:

 ![image.png](./assets/sequence-diagram-1.png)